rahuldahiyaz/rahuldahiyaz/README.md

 # 👋 Hi, I’m Rahul Dahiya

-Welcome to my GitHub!
-I’m a software developer who loves building scalable web applications and creating data-driven solutions that actually make an impact.
+Software Developer with expertise in Java, JavaScript, React.js, and MySQL, skilled in developing scalable web applications and improving workflow efficiency.
+Experienced in full-stack development with Next.js, TypeScript, and Prisma.
+Passionate about problem-solving and delivering data-driven solutions.

 ---